massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 Their roles are different.
 Browsers recognize and implement them *differently* with their unique characters.

+---

-## ➤➤ Does your link’s functionality fit this definition?
+## ➤➤ Does your link’s functionality fit above definition?

 **➣ Yes:** [Move onto the link label. ⬇️](#link-label)